-100% Waterproof:

-Please be sure your camp bags are 100% waterproof.
+100% Waterproof: Please be sure your camp bags are 100% waterproof.
 And by that we mean submersible.
 On the river, your luggage will be transported primarily by boat.
 This means it will be exposed to the elements.
 Beware of non-waterproof zippers!

-Weight Restrictions:

-Please try to keep your luggage to a reasonable size.
+Weight Restrictions: Please try to keep your luggage to a reasonable size.
 If you bring everything on the "personal gear" and "fishing gear" lists, you should be all set.
-All of your gear needs to be transported from the river to your tent and back by our wonderful staff every day, so please try to travel with only the necessities and be conscious of overall weight.
-If you follow the list guidance and leave "city gear" in the UB hotel, you should easily keep your river gear to a minimum.
+The flights generally allow you to transport only 20 kg's (45 lbs) worth of gear without extra charge.
+If you follow the list guidance and leave "city gear" in the UB hotel, you should easily meet this requirement.

-Taimen Tackle:

-You will need to bring at least one taimen rod, reel, and line set-up.
+Taimen Tackle: You will need to bring at least one taimen rod, reel and line set-up.
 However, please feel free to bring as many rods, etc. as you would like.
 There's plenty of room for extra rods on the boats.
 And the guides will carry your spare rod if wade/walking.

 You will want to have a rod that you can cast fairly large flies all day long comfortably.
-Guests typically fish taimen with anything between 7w - 10w.
-If you bring only one rod/reel, we suggest an 8 or 9 weight, single handed 9-foot rod with a floating line.
+Guests typically fish taimen with anything between 8w - 10w.
+If you bring only one rod/reel, we suggest an 8 or 9 weight, single handed 9 foot rod with a floating line.

 We HIGHLY RECOMMEND that you bring two taimen rods/reels.
 This allows you to load one rod with a floating line and a second with a sinking line.

 This part of the river can be great for two handed rods.
-They don't always work well out of the boats, but are fun to have for fishing around camp, doing a bit of wade-walking, etc. If you're an enthusiast, bringing a two-handed switch or Spey rod along is very worthwhile.
+They don't always work well out of the boats, but are fun to have for fishing around camp, doing a bit of wade-walking, etc. Spey/switch rods are not necessary, but if you're an enthusiast, bringing a two handed switch or spey rod along can be a lot of fun.

-Taimen Lines:

-Most of the time we are able to fish floating lines for taimen.
+Taimen Lines: Most of the time we are able to fish floating lines for taimen.
 Any floating fly line designed for use in cold, freshwater will work.
-However, since wedo sometimes fish larger flies it is a good idea to have a fly line specifically designed for casting larger flies.
-Examples of good floating lines with aggressive forward tapers that will help with fishing larger flies include Scientific Anglers Titan Taper, or Airflo Cold Saltwater (aka Striper).
-For other lines using a standard weight forward taper you may want to consider over-lining your rod (for example, a 9-weight line for an 8-weight rod).
+However, since we do sometimes fish larger flies it is a good idea to have a fly line specifically designed for casting larger flies.
+Examples of good floating lines with aggressive forward tapers that will help with fishing larger flies include: Scientific Anglers

+Titan Taper, or Airflo Cold Saltwater (aka Striper).
+For other lines using a standard weight forward taper you may want to consider over-lining your rod (for example, a 9 weight line for an 8 weight rod).

 It's also a good idea to have a sink-tip line on a second reel or spool.
-Examples of good sinking lines include Airflo Depth finder big game 300 grain, Airflo Streamer Max or Streamer Max Short 280-380grain; and Scientific Anglers Sonar Sink 25 Cold 300-350 grain.
+Examples of good sinking lines include: Airflo Depth finder big game 300 grain, Airflo Streamer Max or Streamer Max Short 280-380grain; and, Scientific Anglers Sonar Sink 25 Cold 300-350 grain.

-Trout Tackle:

-You'll only need one rod/reel with floating line for trout.
+Trout Tackle: You'll only need one rod/reel with floating line for trout.
 Most of your trout casts will be relatively short shots from the boat towards the bank.

-Most guests prefer to use a standard 9-foot 4, 5, or 6 weight, single handed rod.
+Most guests prefer to use a standard 9 foot 5, or 6 weight, single handed rod.